-ECE 4823: Communications Networking Engineering
+ECE 4823: Communications Network Engineering

 Calendar Description

-ECE 4823, Communications Networking Engineering, 4 ch (3C 3L*)
+ECE 4823, Communications Network Engineering, 4 ch (3C 3L*)

 Advanced network architectures: RSVP, MLPS, RTP.
-Modeling and simulation of

-data networks: queuing models for media access, error control and traffic
+Modelling and simulation of data networks: queuing models for media access,

-analysis.
-Communication network design.
 Network management and security.

 Prerequisites: STAT 2593 or STAT 3083; ECE 3221 or CS2545.

-Wait-list Policy
+Waitlist Policy

-There is a wait-list policy for ECE 4823, winter 2027.
+There is a waitlist policy for ECE 4823, fall 2026.

 - This is an in-person course only for students who are enrolled in a degree program at the University of New Brunswick.
 This is not an online course.

-- Undergraduate students must have passed the prerequisites, otherwise they will remain on the wait-list.
+- Undergraduate students must have passed the prerequisites, otherwise they will remain on the waitlist.

-- The first student on the wait-list is processed first.
+- The first student on the waitlist is processed first.

-- On and after the first day of classes, both undergraduate and graduate students are processed on the wait-list and undergraduate and graduate students are treated equally; the first student on the wait-list is processed first.
+- On and after the first day of classes, both undergraduate and graduate students are processed on the waitlist and undergraduate and graduate students are treated equally; the first student on the waitlist is processed first.
 In other words, graduate students will not know if they are in the course until the first day of classes in September.

 Online Information